makeruniverse/docs/docs/studios/hardware-studio.md

 ### Bambu X1
 Use Bambu X1x when you print large objects of up to 256 x 256 x 265 mm, or objects with up to four different types or filaments.

-**Warning**
-The Bambu has a Snakehouse Fan Duct, which is a bit too close to the bed, on the left of the enclosure.
-If thin/fragile parts are located on the left side of the bed, near to the edge, they might warp due to the fan blowing on it.
-If that happens disable the AUX Fan and print with open enclosure: [OrcaSlicer AUX Fan Settings](../3D_Printing/img/auxfan-orca.png)

 ### Prusa XL
 Use Prusa XL when you print large objects and / or objects with multiple filament types.